Best Books for Kids About China: Chinese New Year Resources

 Talented Girls Deal with a Dragon

 Here’s another good “girl power” tale.
-Inspired by the traditional folktale of the Seven Chinese Brothers, Tucker has flipped genders and written a story of the seven sisters.
-In this tall tale each sister has a special talent.
+Inspired by the traditional folktale of the Seven Chinese Brothers, Tucker has flipped genders and written a story of the In this tall tale each sister has a special talent.
 The oldest can ride a scooter fast as the wind; the second-oldest can do karate; the third can count very high; the fourth knows dog language; the fifth can catch any ball thrown; the sixth can cook a wonderful soup; and the seventh—the baby—well no one is sure what she can do yet.
+The Seven Chinese Sisters.

 It turns out that she does have a very specific talent, and all of the sisters are able to use their talents together in order to foil a dragon who has his sights set on eating the younger sister.
 In gentle fashion, they don’t destroy the dragon, but instead learn what it troubling him and help him solve his problem.
 Grace Lin's brightly patterned and colorful illustrations are a lively addition to the story.